bitdeep/cv/README.md

     - Utilized time-manipulation techniques in Hardhat to test time-dependent contract logic, essential for projects with vesting or lock periods like [farm-with-lock](https://github.com/bitdeep/farm-with-lock)
     - Implemented gas usage tracking and optimization based on test results, crucial for efficient contract deployment and execution across various projects _as some contracts may not deploy if gas is not optimized_.
   - Optimized for **gas efficiency** and scalability:
-    - _most of optimizations are in private contracts that I can share some if needed_.
+    - _most of the optimizations are in private contracts that I can share some if needed_.
-    - Used storage packing to reduce slot usage where applicable
+    - Use storage packing to reduce slot usage where applicable
     - Applied `unchecked` blocks for safe arithmetic operations
     - Implemented bit manipulation for efficient flag storage
-    - Used inline assembly for specific optimizations when necessary
+    - Use inline assembly for specific optimizations when necessary
     - Employed proxy patterns to minimize deployment costs
     - Utilized `calldata` for read-only function parameters
     - Optimized loops by caching lengths and using pre-increment
     - Leveraged short-circuiting in conditional statements
-- Stayed current with latest **Solidity** features and best practices
+- Stayed current with the latest **Solidity** features and best practices
     - I tend to use the latest version of Solidity, as I like to use the latest features and best practices.
-    - Using latest versions with good test-cases is very important to ensure the security of the contracts and to demonstrate good practices used in the protocol.
+    - Using the latest versions with good test-cases is very important to ensure the security of the contracts and to demonstrate good practices used in the protocol.

 # 🚀 Key Projects